 No-choice bioassay was used to investigate the antifeedant efficacy of the barks and leaves of khaya (Khaya senegalensis) and trichilia (Trichilia emetica) extracts.
 Sliced sweet potato tubers (1 cm thick) was cut and placed under an electric fan for 45 minutes.
-2ml of crude extracts from each plant part at concentrations of 2.5ppm, 5ppm, 10ppm, 20ppm and 40ppm was discharged and spread evenly on the respective insect diets, and 2% of ethanol was used as the negative control.
+2ml of crude extracts from each plant part at concentrations of 2.5ppm this concentration has not been mentioned or described, 5ppm, 10ppm, 20ppm and 40ppm was discharged and spread evenly on the respective insect diets, and 2% of ethanol was used as the negative control.
 The diets were exposed to an electric fan to evaporate the ethanol for a period of 45 minutes and were transferred into Petri dishes.
 Five (5) unsexed adult C. puncticollis were starved for 3 hours and then introduced into the respective Petri dishes and allowed to feed for 24 hours.
 The tests were performed in Three (3) replicates with three independent biological repetitions per concentration of each crude extract.
 After 24 hours of introducing the weevils into the petri dishes a microscope was used to check for holes and records were taken.
+State how anti-feeding was determined and possibly provide a reference for protocol.

 Toxicity Bioassay

 The no-choice test was also used to determine the toxicity of both khaya and trichilia plant extract.
 During the first round of tests, the active ingredient of the crude extracts was prepared into five (5) concentrations (2.5ppm, 5ppm, 10ppm, 20ppm and 40ppm).
 Sweet potato strips were treated with the same method as for the antifeedant assays.
 The treated sweet potato strips were transferred into treated plastic bottles (12 cm in height and 12 cm in diameter).
-The inner wall of these plastic bottles was treated with the same diluted khaya and trichilia plant extracts and then air dried.
+The inner wall of these plastic bottles were treated with the same diluted khaya and trichilia plant extracts and then air dried.
 Each bottle contained one sweet potato strip (8cm in length), and the bottles were covered with a piece of netting cloth (16 cm × 16 cm).
 Positive control sweet potato strips were transferred into control plastic bottles (the inner walls of which were treated with 10ml of distilled water + cyhalothrin (0.2g) and air-dried).
 For negative control 2ml of ethanol + 98ml of distilled water.
 Both controls were air-dried for 45 minutes using an electric fan.
 10 adult weevils, which were starved for 3-4 h, were introduced into each bottle.
-The number of dead weevils in each bottle was recorded after 24, 48 and 72 hours.
+The number of dead weevils in each bottle were recorded after 24, 48 and 72 hours.
 Three replicates were applied for each concentration of each Khaya and Trichilia plant extracts.

 Statistical Analysis